-- a) The name of the appointee; - b) The tenure area or areas in which the professional will devote a substantial portion of his or her their time; - c) The date probationary service or service on tenure commences in each area; - d) The expiration date of the appointment, if made on a probationary basis.
+The name of the appointee;

+- b) The tenure area or areas in which the professional will devote a substantial portion of their time; - c) The date probationary service or service on tenure commences in each area; - d) The expiration date of the appointment, if made on a probationary basis.
 For appointments of classroom teachers and building principals, the resolution must state that: - 1.
 To receive tenure, the individual must receive composite or overall APPR ratings of effective or highly effective in at least three of the four preceding years; and - 2.
-If the teacher or building principal receives an ineffective composite or overall APPR rating in his or her their final year of probation, he or she they will not be eligible for tenure at that time; and - e) The certification status of the appointee in reference to the position to which the individual is appointed.
+If the teacher or building principal receives an ineffective composite or overall APPR rating in their final year of probation, they will not be eligible for tenure at that time; and - e) The certification status of the appointee in reference to the position to which the individual is appointed.